chocolatey/choco-wiki/CommandsSource.md

  -p, --password=VALUE
      Password - the user's password to the source.
 Encrypted in chocolate- y.config file.

+     --cert=VALUE
+     Client certificate - PFX pathname for an x509 authenticated feeds.
+       Defaults to empty.
+Available in 0.9.10+.

+     --cp, --certpassword=VALUE
+     Certificate Password - the client certificate's password to the source.
+       Defaults to empty.
+Available in 0.9.10+.

      --priority=VALUE
      Priority - The priority order of this source as compared to other